-For a smaller skip offset of 20MB, inc-HDFS introduces a more noticeable overhead because Rabin fingerprints are computed for a larger fraction of the data, which results in a degradation of overall throughput.
-On the other hand, for a larger skip offset of 60MB, we again see a small performance degradation despite the smaller computational overhead for fingerprinting.
+For the smallest skip offset of 20MB, Inc-HDFS introduces a more noticeable overhead because Rabin fingerprints are computed for a larger fraction of the data, which results in a reduction of overall throughput.
+When using the largest skip offset of 60MB, we again see a small throughput reduction, despite the smaller computational overhead for fingerprinting.
 This is due to the fact that a larger skip offset increases the average chunk size, resulting in a lower total number of chunks for an input file.
 As a consequence, less work can be done in parallel towards the end of the upload.
 For a skip offset of 40MB, however, the Inc-HDFS throughput is similar to HDFS because it strikes a balance between the computational overhead of fingerprint computations and opportunities for parallel processing of data blocks during the upload to the distributed file system.

-7.5 Run-Time Speedups
+7.5 Run-time Speedups